From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 1. Customer-Centric Quality KPIs

 The main goal of tracking customer-centric quality KPIs is to ensure your products or services are meeting and exceeding customer expectations.
 By focusing on customer satisfaction and loyalty, you build a strong foundation for sustainable business growth.
+This is especially vital for e-commerce businesses.

 By tracking and analyzing customer-centric metrics, you can: